-Language Instructor in Italian; Director of the Language Assistant Program
+Lecturer in Italian, Faculty Director of the Language Assistant Program

 A clinical psychologist, Morena Svaldi has extensive research experience in the field.
 At Mount Holyoke, she teaches Italian at all levels, with a special interest in blended learning, teaching with technology, methodology and pedagogy in second language acquisition.
 Her research has been funded by several Five Colleges Mellon Grants.
 In 2014, Svaldi became the Faculty Director of the Language Assistant Program.

 Five College Lecturer in Arabic; on leave 2019-2020

 Heba Arafah teaches Modern Standard Arabic and Levantine.
 Her research interests include social psychology of language, second language acquisition, bicultural identity and multilingualism.
 Prior to joining Mount Holyoke, she worked for the United Nations High Commissioner for Refugees as a resettlement interviewer and interpreter in Jordan.

 Esther Castro Cuenca is a Senior Lecturer and the language program director of the Department of Spanish, Latina/o, and Latin American Studies.
 Her research focuses on second language acquisition, cognitive linguistics, and interfaces between psycholinguistics and language learning/teaching.
 She teaches various levels of Spanish language as well as courses on linguistics, translation, and second language acquisition and pedagogy.